Skip to main content

 (Background: Peatlands are ecosystems with a peat soil.
 Peat consists of at least 30 % dead, partially decomposed plant remains that have accumulated in situ under waterlogged and often acidic conditions.
 Resolution XIII.12 Guidance on identifying peatlands as Wetlands of International Importance (Ramsar Sites) for global climate change regulation as an additional argument to existing Ramsar criteria, Ramsar convention adopted on 21- 29 October 2018.)

-Sucrose or other 1G sugars can be utilised as feedstocks in CBE JU projects provided that the proposals suitably and credibly address the elements indicated in the AWP2026 under section 2.2.3.1 - Specific requirements for the CBE JU 2026 Call at page 23-24.
+Sucrose or other 1G sugars can be utilised as feedstocks in CBE JU projects provided that the proposals suitably and credibly address the elements indicated in the 2026 AWP under section 2.2.3.1.

 Specifically, for IAs, including Flagships, applicants should in their proposal: